Buenohy/spotify-app/README.md

 A user interface clone of the Spotify mobile application, built with **React Native** and **Expo Router**.
 This project aims to replicate the core visual and navigational elements of the Spotify home screen, focusing on component structure and styling with **NativeWind** (**Tailwind CSS**).

+## 📝 Description

+This project is a detailed replica of the Spotify mobile application's user interface, developed as a practical study in mobile development with React Native.
+The primary goal was to accurately recreate the look, feel, and navigation of the home screen, focusing on building a clean, component-based architecture and implementing modern styling techniques with NativeWind.
+It is a non-functional clone, intended solely for UI/UX demonstration and educational purposes.

 ## ✨ Key Features

 - **Faithful UI Replication:** Recreates the Spotify home screen UI, including the header, "New Album" banner, category tabs, and content sections.